BoxHeads.net – The Story

 Until now my life has been one of movement.

 My passion for the ocean has been satisfied through many thousands of sailing miles both racing and cruising including the notorious 1998 Sydney to Hobart.
-The brooding beauty of Bass Strait, it’s islands and nature have left a permanent imprint upon me.
+The brooding beauty of Bass Strait, it’s islands and nature have left a permanent imprint on me.

 We live in a world where sustainability is no longer optional.
 I intend BoxHeads to have the smallest footprint possible.
 By using wood as the primary material BoxHeads is carbon negative.